Code Blue shelters open Saturday night in Buffalo and Erie County

 - Rural Outreach Center, 765 Olean Road, East Aurora from 7 p.m. to 7 a.m.

-The Rural Outreach Center and Lincoln Field House will serve as daytime warming centers on Sunday.
+The Rural Outreach Center will serve as a daytime warming center on Sunday.

 If you encounter someone on the street during these time frames, please direct them to one of the Code Blue shelters.
 You can also call 211 to have an outreach team dispatched; outreach teams are dispatched between 7 p.m. and 11 p.m.